gollum/gollum/README.md

     The Pythagorean theorem is \( a^2 + b^2 = c^2 \).

-### INSTALLATION REQUIREMENTS
+### MathJax

-In order to get the mathematical equations rendering to work, you need the following binaries:
+In order to get the mathematical equations rendering to work, you need to start gollum with the `--mathjax` flag.

-* LaTex, TeTex or MacTex/BasicTeX (pdflatex)
-* Netpbm (pnmcrop, pnmpad, pnmscale, ppmtopgm, pnmgamma, pnmtopng)
-* Ghostscript (gs)

 ## SEQUENCE DIAGRAMS